 You may be eligible for this service if you are applying for help paying bond or rent and meet at least one of the following: - have no previous private rental experience or history - have difficulty dealing with the process of finding rental housing - have difficulty getting private rental housing.
 You will need to book an appointment with Housing SA to be assessed for this service.
-Private Rental Liaison Officer are contactable on the phone number below.
+Private Rental Liaison Officer are available by contacting Housing SA.

 Community housing is funded by the state government and administered, maintained and managed by not-for-profit, community-based organisations.
 The focus is on providing housing for people who have experienced homelessness, the aged, people with disabilities, survivors of domestic violence and people on a low income.